 Every domain name consists of one or more labels, and the labels go from most specific on the left to least specific on the right.
 The icann.org domain name has two labels. “org” is the label for the top-level domain (TLD). “icann” is the label for the second-level domain (SLD).
 The SLD is a domain name that is associated with a TLD—in other words, an SLD is registered to a TLD.
 There are usually many SLDs registered to a single TLD.
 Many domain names have three or more levels, such as “www.icann.org”, but for the purposes of this explanation, we will focus on the highest two levels (TLDs and SLDs) only.

-In the past, there were a small number of generic TLDs (gTLDs) like “com” and “org”.
-[4][5] Efforts began in 2005 to consider adding more gTLDs, and in October 2013 the first of the new gTLDs was made available for usage on the Internet, a process better known as delegation.
+In the past, there were a small number of generic TLDs (gTLDs) like com and org.
+[4] A few more were added in 2000 and in 2004.
+[5] Efforts began in 2005 to consider adding many more gTLDs, and in October 2013 the first of these new gTLDs was made available for usage on the Internet, a process better known as delegation.
 The gTLDs are frequently referred to as “names” or “strings”, so when you see a term like “delegated strings”, it just means that a new gTLD was made available on the Internet.
-For more information on gTLDs, see ICANN’s resources [6] [7] [8].[9][10][11]
-[12] [13]
+For more information on gTLDs, see ICANN’s resources [6] [7] [8].

+In addition to gTLDs, there are also TLDs specific to country names—country code TLDs (ccTLDs).
+The original ccTLDs were all two letters long, such as fr and us, taken from the two-letter country codes in International Organization for Standardization (ISO) 3166, Codes for the representation of names of countries and their subdivisions.
+[9] The two-letter ccTLDs have since become known as ASCII ccTLDs.
+In 2009, ICANN approved an effort to delegate new internationalized domain name ccTLDs (IDN ccTLDs) through what is called the IDN ccTLD Fast Track Process.
+[10] IDN ccTLDs use non-Latin characters, such as the alphabet of the primary language spoken in a particular country.
+For more information on ccTLDs, see ICANN’s resources [11] [12] [13].

+In this report, usage of “TLD” refers to both gTLDs and ccTLDs.

 Name Collisions

 There are many forms of name collisions.
 To understand what name collisions are and which types are in scope for this report, let’s look at four examples, which are based on Section 2.3.3 of the study RFP [2].
+Each example maps to one or more of the situations described in the RFP.